 There have been documented examples of academic dishonesty at Australian universities.
-In 2015, there was an academic scandal at one of Australia's top medical schools, where students were caught falsifying records and 'interviewing' dead patients.
-The students involved in this scandal, most of whom were in their final year of their medical degree, were given the chance to "reflect" on their conduct, and the students were allowed to finish their degrees (Smith, 2015).
+In 2015, there was an academic scandal in the medical faculty at the University of Sydney, where students were caught falsifying records and 'interviewing' dead patients.
+The students involved in this scandal, most of whom were in their final year of their medical degree, were given the chance to "reflect" on their conduct (Smith, 2015).
 Cheating at medical schools is very concerning, as it may constitute a predictor of fraudulence in future medical practice (Hrabak et al., 2004).
-This shows us that perhaps cheating is too easy in universities and that when students get caught, the consequences are only minor.
 Another Australian study conducted on postgraduate Information Technology students by Sheard and Dick (2003) found that 9% of students admitted to being involved in severe forms of cheating, which included students paying someone to do their assignments.

 According to Bushway and Nash (1977, p.
 624) a "majority of studies indicated that students who are lower in school achievements may cheat more frequently."
 According to researchers such as Hrabak et al. (2004) and Bisping et al. (2008), attitudes to cheating could be linked to a low grade point average (G.P.A).
 The G.P.A is a numerical calculation, weighted by credit points, of the mean of the grades received by a student over a defined study period (e.g. a semester) or over an entire program (Federation University Australia).
 Research shows that students with a higher G.P.A. are less likely to cheat as they have less to gain and more to lose if they caught when compared to students who have a lower G.P.A.
 (Nowell and Laufer, 1997).
-This is supported by Kerkvliet's (1994) research, which indicates that cheating is related to the perceived costs and benefits of cheating Kerkvliet and Sigmund (1999).
+This is supported by Kerkvliet's (1994) research, which indicates that cheating is related to the perceived costs and benefits of cheating Kerkvliet and Sigmun (1999).

 More recently, researchers have found that technology has enabled students to cheat in a number of different ways (Etter et al., 2006; Howard and Davies, 2009; Simkin and McLeod, 2010).
-For example, students now can access information online via their phones, while sitting in a close book exam; they can pay someone to do their assignments for them (Kuntz Butler 2014).

 The author has noticed that some current online programs at Australian universities send invigilators hardcopy exams which are supervised by invigilators whose identities are not verified.
-This widespread cheating can tarnish the reputation of universities and demean the worth of the degrees granted at them.
+Which makes it easier on students to cheat, and widespread cheating can tarnish the reputation of universities and demean the worth of the degrees granted at them.
 Additionally, students who cheat to gain their qualifications may not be able to adequately perform the task they were hired to do (Knowledge, 2004).